You've Been Served: Medical Documentation Downfalls

 Squeaky-Clean with SOAP

 Another common mistake are notes that stray away from objectivity.
-While it may be tempting to label a particularly difficult patient as an obnoxious sloppy drunk, keep in mind that if your treatment was ever challenged a note reading “Patient is combative; ethanol-like odor noted” will hold up much better in court.
+While it may be tempting to label a particularly difficult patient as obnoxious, keep in mind that if your treatment was ever challenged a note reading “Patient is combative; disruptive” will hold up much better in court.
 Lastly, decrease the risk of ambiguity by always including a discussion of why a particular decision was made.
 Defence lawyers Patrick T. O’Rourke and Kari M. Hershey note, “Including information about why you selected a particular course of treatment—in light of the available data—makes the record more understandable to the jury.”
 Remember, a good chart covers not only diagnosis and treatment but also why you chose that specific course of action.

 Rene Datta perfectly sums up the necessity of clear, detailed, and accurate documentation by joking “SOAP is what has been keeping us clean and smelling good.”
 Practicing medicine is messy enough without having to worry that one false click or errant abbreviation could land you in a legal disaster.
-For notes so squeaky-clean they’d be allowed in the operating room, give an AI Scribe a try!
+For notes so squeaky-clean they’d be allowed in the operating room, explore our AI Scribe!